DanielCV1903/DanielCV1903/README.md

 <h1 align="center">Hi 👋, I'm Daniel Crespin</h1>
 <h3 align="center">A gamer and developer from Quito, Ecuador 🇪🇨 </h3>
-- Java Developer with almost 4 years of experience using Spring Boot.

 - 👀 I'm interested in web development, mobile development, blockchain.
 - 🧠 I’m currently learning Next.js,Vue.js and Svelte.
 - 🎮I like all types of music, I like play videogames, I like to draw.